dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 So now that everyone briefly knows who we are, lets talk about Drupal and Docker.
 How can these two technologies work together and why you should care.

+---

+SWITCH SLIDE #2

+---

+So, we are here to give you a small talk about Drupal and Docker.
+The title of this presentation is "Using Docker to boost your development experience with Drupal, but before we start with the actual presentation let us first introduce ourselves.

 Rise your hand if you have used Docker already in your development environment.